odedia/pcf-on-azure-the-hard-way/README.md

-# PCF on Azure installation instructions
+# PCF on Azure installation instructions using nothing but the command line

-Installation instructions for PCF on Azure without any UI interaction.
+Installation instructions for PCF on Azure without any UI interaction (well... you might have to authenticate your azure account)

 Install Azure CLI from https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest